 - private interviews with workers.

-At the end of each assessment, the assessors inform the factory management of any opportunities for improvement.
-The factory management examine the root cause, develop a preventative action plan, and assign a person responsible for implementing each area of improvement within a specified timeframe.
+By the end of each assessment, the factory management is informed of any opportunities for improvement.
+When major violations of the Code of Conduct are observed, assessments may occur more frequently until the major findings are corrected.
+In these cases, our supply chain sustainability team works closely with the facility staff to provide support to examine the root cause, develop a preventative action plan, and assign a person responsible for implementing each area of improvement within a specified timeframe.

 Full-time staff are located in key manufacturing regions supporting operations.
 Locally-based Operations Engineers are in factories on a monthly basis for monitoring our production requirements and safety.
 Supply Chain Sustainability Managers select facilities in any of our sourcing countries to visit throughout the year for a full range of issues, tailored for the location of the facility and our previous engagement.
 The factory visits cover factory safety walkthroughs, social compliance assessment remediation support, and assessment preparation assistance.

 Our Corporate Social Responsibility (CSR) workshops are an integral part of educating our supply chain and business partners.
 The workshops are held annually which include factories, licensees, and our internal supply chain managers.
 The material covered ranges from key current social compliance issues, changes or improvements to our company’s CSR policies, CSR concerns or experiences from suppliers, and sharing of best practices.